papermashea/ml-2020/jupyter/_firstProject/TC/Molloy_readMe.md

 - converted isupper boolean to integers (False = 0.0, True = 1.0)
 - added sjw count

+resubmit notes:
+I think I figured it out ok but I'm having a really hard time focusing these days so if I am not grasping something from the video, please just let me know!

 notes
 + it is hard to quantify language parameters without censoring speech or punctuation parameters without overfitting
 + a lot of the false positives in data seems very concerned about toxicity policing